How to reduce your reliance on credit cards

 Credit is sort of your financial fulcrum.
 If you want balance, you need to understand the healthy middle point between poor credit and no credit at all.
 And that means knowing how to step back when you become too reliant on credit to make ends meet.

-And that’s a problem.
 Ideally, credit should be used to supplement your life – used occasionally, strategically.
-It shouldn’t be a financial crutch and you definitely shouldn’t need credit to make ends meet.
+Once it becomes a financial crutch you risk falling into a spiral of credit car debt that's hard to break.

 So what do you do if you have to use credit every month to balance the books?